scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/global-tables.rst

     When you add a new Region to a global table, DynamoDB bootstraps the new Region automatically and charges you as if it were a table restore, based on the GB size of the table.
 It also charges cross region data transfer fees.

 #.
 Operational overhead is hidden but real.
     Monitoring, diagnosing replication lag, dealing with silent conflicts.
-These things cost you development and operations time, even if they’re "managed" or "serverless".
+These things cost you development and operations time, even if they’re "managed" or "serverless."

 #.
 Inflexibility in capacity scaling.
     Even with On Demand, costs can balloon unpredictably when replication spikes.

 .. tip::

     If you’re building a global application with modest write rates and minimal write conflicts, Global Tables might work, at a price.
-But if you want control, visibility, and efficiency, ScyllaDB, with custom replication or external CDC-based tooling, gives you more power and fewer surprises.
+But if you want control, visibility, and efficiency, ScyllaDB -- with custom replication or external CDC-based tooling -- gives you more power and fewer surprises.

 How Global Tables Compare to ScyllaDB
 =====================================